Updated November 17, 2023

 Hours: Daily 7am – 5pm

-It is so delightful to find an authentic Parisian bakery like Le Panier French Bakery in touristy Pike Place Market.
+It is so delightful to find an authentic Parisian bakery like Le Panier French Bakery in the heart of Seattle.
 The line is always super long, and it goes down the street and sometimes wraps around the block.
 But local and tourists alike know that the pastries are so good that they are indeed worth standing in line for.

 They have a large selection of croissants, more than you’ll see in most places.
 I always go with the plain butter croissant, or with the apricot if I want something sweet.